vitalygashkov/molnia/README.md

 ## Description

 A file download utility written in JavaScript with minimal dependencies.
-It can be used as a standalone program with command line interface, as well as a library for use in third-party Node.js projects.
+It can be used both as a command line interface and as a library for use in third-party Node.js projects.

 ## Quick start

 ### Command-line interface

-Download executable for your platform from [latest release](https://github.com/vitalygashkov/molnia/releases/latest) and call it from command line:
+Download and install [Node.js](https://nodejs.org/en/download/).
+Run app:

 ```
-molnia [options] url1 [url2] [url...]
+npx molnia [options] url1 [url2] [url...]
 ```

 Example:

 ```
-molnia --output C:\Users\John\Downloads\10Mb.dat https://proof.ovh.net/files/10Mb.dat
+npx molnia --output C:\Users\John\Downloads\10Mb.dat https://proof.ovh.net/files/10Mb.dat
 ```

 ### Library